-PHHI’s Dr. Slavko Komarnytsky has been selected as a 2013-2014 IREX Board Fellow.
+PHHI Project Explores Diversity, Health Impacts of Microorganisms in Waterways of Central AsiaPHHI's Dr. Slavko Komarnytsky has been selected as a 2013-2014 IREX Board Fellow.
 He will lead an effort to better understand the microbial diversity of waterways in Central Asia and their impacts on human health.

 Where’s the Science?
 In the Lab, Field and HomeWhy does research into plants and human health matter?
 The Plants for Human Health Institute developed a new interactive exhibit to provide answers to the important questions that sometimes puzzle the public.

 Red, White and Blue: The Colors of Healthy ProduceThe arrival of a vibrant variety of fresh produce signals the start of summer.
 And science has shown that the colors of fruits and vegetables say a lot about their health benefits.

 Boosting Phyto-Benefits for Better Health and LongevityBroccoli and blueberries are already tagged “super foods,” meaning they are more nutritious than most other fruits and vegetables.
 Yet, scientists with N.C.
 State's Plants for Human Health Institute are finding ways to boost their benefits.

 Video Provides Personal Look Into PHHI Director’s ResearchPHHI director Dr. Mary Ann Lila researches the bioactive compounds found in plant foods like fruits and vegetables that are healthy for people to eat.
 Take a sneak peak into the "LilaLab" and the questions and goals that drive the research and continue to enhance human health.

 Agriculture Brings Science and Math Alive in North CarolinaDr.
 Jeremy Pattison, strawberry breeder with the Plants for Human Health Institute, has teamed up with local high schools and the N.C.
 Department of Agriculture and Consumer Services Piedmont Research Station.
 They are using agricultural research to bring science and math concepts alive in a new effort that they hope serves as a model for schools across the state and nation.

 N.C.
 Strawberry Project Serves as Model for Research and Outreach EffortsRepresentatives from N.C.
 State University's Plants for Human Health Institute and Johnson & Wales University discuss the N.C.
 Strawberry Project, sponsored by the Golden LEAF Foundation.
 The institutions have developed a dynamic, first-of-its-kind partnership that will help breed a better N.C. strawberry.

-The Produce Lady (Brenda Sutton) interviews Dr. Mary Ann Lila (left), director of the Plants for Human Health Institute, and Dr. Allan Brown, applied molecular geneticist with the Institute, about blueberry and broccoli research, respectively.
+The Produce Lady Learns About PHHI Blueberry, Broccoli ResearchThe Produce Lady (Brenda Sutton) interviews Dr. Mary Ann Lila (left), director of the Plants for Human Health Institute, and Dr. Allan Brown, applied molecular geneticist with the Institute, about blueberry and broccoli research, respectively.
 Learn about cutting-edge research that contributes toward advances in human health.